ibexa/documentation-user/docs/personalization/recommendation_models.md

 Pseudo recommendation model that shows the user products from their own history.
 For example, the "You have just watched" box.

+#### Recurring purchase

+Recognizes purchase patterns and returns recommendations for items where these pattern can occur.
+This model is based on predictable purchase occuring at regular intervals going forward with a relatively high degree of certainty.
+Model recommends items which are suitable for this pattern.
+Item recommendations are displayed 20% before the estimated pattern of repeating purchasing the product.
+It means, for example, if the pattern covers 100 days, when the optimal time comes from the day 80. the recommendation begins to display.
+When user purchases the recommended item on the day 92., the recommendation is no longer showed and the countes resets.
 ## Submodels

 Statistics-based recommendations often have the disadvantage of providing recommendations limited